drrobotk/drrobotk.github.io/aboutme.md

 <a name="tutoring"></a>
 # Tutoring and Content Development

 I have experience teaching and tutoring Mathematics, Physics and Programming at a Graduate (BSc/MSc), A-level and GCSE.
-I was a graduate teaching assistant at King's College London for over 6 years, and a private tutor for over 12 years.
+I was a graduate teaching assistant at [King's College London](https://www.kcl.ac.uk/) for 6 years, and a private tutor for over 12 years.
 During my PhD, I also volunteered in roles for science communication, such as with the [Institute of Physics](https://www.iop.org/), to explain my research on black holes to school children.

 <p align="center"><a href="https://www.iop.org/"><img src="/assets/img/iop.png" alt="isolated" width="175"/></a></p>